How Tuft & Needle Used Customer Reviews to Reach $170 Million in Revenue

 - Do you have any photos to share?
 Photos add legitimacy to reviews, and they can also help your team figure out what went right and wrong much quicker.

-What this means for you: Use glowing reviews to identify what’s going well with your business.
+Reviews come with a freebie: Yes, they can serve as referrals to bring in more leads, but they’re also an invaluable way for you to get customer feedback.
+Use glowing reviews to identify what’s going well with your business.
 Suss out insights from the negative ones to see what you could be doing better.

 How to process your customer reviews